We gathered this week, these brave women and me. These women who are pulling up their chairs,

 He sometimes has to dislocate us to get us to the blessing.

-He is quite big enough to handle our wrestling things out with Him.
+He is quite big enough to handle our wrestling things out

 He is the one, after all, who initiates the wrestling match.